 As an SEO marketer, there’s no denying that you’re a natural multi-tasker.
 But constantly posting to multiple social media accounts while tracking the progress of various projects and responding to a full inbox can really impede your day’s mental flow.
-And that’s why project management tools, which automate your daily processed for streamlined efficiency, are a godsend for a project juggler like you.
+And that’s why project management tools, which automate you’re daily processed for streamlined efficiency, are a godsend for a project juggler like you.
 Plus, they create more time for the big-picture creativity and strategy that’s necessary for success.
 Here are some of the best project management tips and tools for 2018 that you’ll need to know.

 TIP 1: Create Customer Personas

 The whole business of SEO and marketing is designed to attract people to your products and services.
 But in today’s world, it can be easy to forget that there are real people behind those Google Analytics numbers.
 Before you do any keyword research, it’s important that you create customer personas—or representations of your varied customers— so that you have a good idea of who exactly you’re reaching out to.

-This will help guide your marketing choices, from sales to product development to the way you create content and communicate with your customers—in other words, in most all facets of your business.
+This will help guide your marketing choices, from sales to product development to the way you create content and communicate with your customers—in other words, in almost all facets of your business.
 These visual representations will also help infuse your brand with a personalization that can help you stand out since they’ll specifically address your customers based on their needs.

 For example, research might indicate that your customers over a certain age would prefer to be contacted by phone, and later in the evenings, while younger customers might prefer communication by text or email, and during the workday.
 Because you can use this feedback to guide the way your interactions, you’ll be more appealing overall to potential buyers.